 nf-parquet is a Nextflow plugin able to read and write parquet files

-This plugin provides with several Functions
+This plugin provides with several Functions to work with parquet files

 write a Collection of records